 - 83% of employees suffering from change fatigue say their employer has not provided enough tools or resources to help them adapt to changes at work

 - More than one in four say their employer has rarely or never asked for feedback or input on changes that have been implemented

 But while change is inevitable, change fatigue doesn’t have to be.
 Work is one of the few places that can level the playing field for all employees.
-In the midst of continual uncertainty, the workplace can provide a stable environment with structures and mental health support in place to help employees and leaders navigate change.
+In the midst of continual uncertainty, the workplace can provide a stable environment with structures and EAP solutions in place to help employees and leaders navigate change.

 Here are a few ways to do this well:

 - Provide company-wide communication whenever there’s a change within your organization and over communicate, to ensure employees have all the available information